Callum Elder: International career

 Elder was eligible to play for Australia, Scotland, Ireland and England at international level.
 In October 2013, Elder was called up by Australia U20 for the 2014 AFC U19 Championship qualifying matches and made a single appearance in a 3–0 win over Chinese Taipei on 5 October.
 He was not named in the squad for the tournament finals.

 In August 2021, Elder was called up to the Australia squad for 2022 FIFA World Cup qualification matches against China and Vietnam.
 He made his debut on 2 September 2021 in a game against China, a 3–0 home victory.
 He substituted Aziz Behich in the 79th minute.

+In November 2025, Elder returned to the Australian squad after over a four-year absence, for friendlies against Venezuela and Colombia.

 Style of play

 Elder describes himself as "an athletic full back.
 I like getting up and down the left-hand-side of the pitch".